-Based on noise modelling1 on a busy summer day, aircraft noise levels will remain less than 60 decibels2.
-Figure 5 depicts the current noise modelling map of the Bream Creek area on a summer day.
-There are no events of more than 60 decibels depicted.
+Based on noise modelling1 on a busy summer day, Figure 5 depicts the current noise modelling map of the Marion Bay area on a summer day.
+There are no events of more than 60 decibels2 depicted.

 Note: Summer data is taken from the period prior to March 2018 flight path changes to Runway 30 STAR.